deadphill/agile-best-rate-charging/guides/octopus-agile.md

 ```
 If you’d like the notification to go to multiple devices, you can:

-duplicate the action, or
+-duplicate the action, or

-use a notify group (advanced), or
+-use a notify group (advanced), or

-use another integration like Telegram.
+-use another integration like Telegram.

 ---
 Why this matters in this project